"...no human ever craves concrete or steel..."

 While I can only speak for myself, when I think of conservation, I think about the wildest of spaces, and how crucial it is to keep them wild.

 See, in my mind, everything in our world fits into one of two categories: God-made or man-made.
 I don’t believe it is any surprise that no human ever craves concrete or steel, but that we all crave the ocean, a river, or our favorite mountain vista.
 The natural world around us—Creation—is where our desires lie.
+There is a reason why a basic sandwich or snack, when eaten on a hike or during a picnic in our favorite park, suddenly becomes the best food we've ever eaten.
+We're in our true element outdoors, not indoors.

 Unfortunately, partially out of necessity, and partially out of greed, our natural spaces in their original God-made glory are dwindling.
 There just aren’t many left.
 Even many of our protected spaces aren’t in their original condition, but have only been protected after being altered by man.